blosavio/trlisp/README.md

     </section>
     <section id="fundamental">
       <h2>
-        Fundamental functions
+        Fundamental combinators
       </h2>
       <p>
-        Tree calculus functions could be defined purely in terms of <code>Δ</code>, but some judicious naming and binding helps make programming in trlisp more
-        &nbsp;ergonomic.
-Let&apos;s <a href="https://blosavio.github.io/trlisp/tree-calculus.definitions.html">define</a> a small number of fundamental
-        functions, and along the way, we will see the &nbsp;application rules in action.
+        Tree calculus functions and values could be defined purely in terms of <code>Δ</code>, but some judicious naming helps make programming in trlisp more ergonomic. &nbsp;Let&apos;s <a href="https://blosavio.github.io/trlisp/tree-calculus.definitions.html">define</a> a small number of fundamental functions, and along the way, we will see the &nbsp;application rules in action.
       </p>
       <h3 id="K-combinator">